 The disciples had already come to faith when they joined Jesus earlier.
 But now began the process of building up that faith, instructing it, and confirming it.
 The same thing happens for us today when we learn about Jesus' signs, his miracles from his Word.
+Our faith grows.

 May we look at such miracles of Jesus and be reminded that he truly is the Son of God, our Savior.
+May our faith grow daily, just as did the faith of his first disciples.
 Amen.